 Author’s note: This post is a bit of a departure from the usual.
 It’s something I wrote when my father was battling what we later learned was pancreatic cancer, a battle he lost in February 2011.
 It is part of a larger work in progress.
 I’m sharing it again here to bring attention to a very important event.

-This September 9, 2012 I will be taking part in my second Albany Pancreatic Cancer Research walk.
+This September 8, 2013 I will be taking part in my third Albany Pancreatic Cancer Research walk.
 We are currently in the process of raising money for Team 4HLW in honor of my dad.
 All the proceeds benefit The Lustgarten Foundation.
 Thanks to a commitment by Cablevision to underwrite the Foundation’s administrative expenses, 100% of every dollar donated to the Foundation goes directly to pancreatic cancer research.
 Research is the only way to fight this disease.
 Its low survival rate has not improved in a staggering 25 years.

 Please consider making even a small donation to help this cause that is so very close to my heart.
 Thank you.